EddyRivasLab/eddyrivaslab.github.io-src/content/pages/leaving-the-lab.md

 3. If you have a lab laptop or other computing device, back it up to an external hard disk.

-4. Discuss with Sean whether you'll be taking your laptop or other lab computer with you or whether it should be turned in when you go.
-Harvard tracks computing equipment for four years, so anything younger than that needs to stay at Harvard.
-HHMI only tracks equipment worth more than $15,000, so it's unlikely that there will be tracking issues on the HHMI side.

-5. The last thing you should do on the research computing machines is to cd to /n/eddy_lab/users and run /n/eddy_lab/software/prep_for_archive.py <yourusername>.
+4. The last thing you should do on the research computing machines is to cd to /n/eddy_lab/users and run /n/eddy_lab/software/prep_for_archive.py <yourusername>.
 This will go through your home directory and mark everything in it accessible to